Published on May 7, 2015

 It seems like with every passing year a new theory emerges as to the real purpose of the Saqqara Bird.
 One web author intoned her theory with the same seriousness of faith that buoys the UFOologists in the quietly whispered hope that mankind will be saved by aliens one day soon.
 The Saqqara Bird, she wrote, was left behind by the same ancient aliens who taught the Egyptians how to build the pyramids.

 OK, it might sound preposterous, but we all have to admit that such claims do tug on the imagination.
-If one links the two, it isn’t hard to imagine Cleopatra inspecting her kingdom and armies from above, having launched herself in the Saqqara Glider from atop one her pyramids!
-And what better reason than to build a pyramid than to have a proper launch pad?
+If one links the two, it isn’t hard to imagine Cleopatra inspecting her kingdom and armies from above, having launched herself in the Saqqara Glider from atop one of her pyramids!
+And what better reason to build a pyramid than to have a proper launch pad?
 If the wind blows just right, it would rise up the pyramid’s side and create lift….

 It all seems like hogwash.
 The Cleopatra bit might make a good illustrated children’s story.